oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/functions.rst

 The platform that was use to run this example has two GPU drivers installed, as well as an FPGA emulator.
-When no resources are explicitly provided to the policy constructor, the results show two non-gpu devices (the CPU and the FPGA emulator) and two drivers for the GPU.
+When no resources are explicitly provided to the policy constructor, the results show two non-GPU devices (the CPU and the FPGA emulator) and two drivers for the GPU.

 Getting the Group of Submissions